memgraph/docs/products/memgraph/upcoming/reference_guide/backup.md

 directory.
 The directory includes multiple different subdirectories, one of them being the storage directory which contains the durability files.
-In that directory Memgraph periodically generates snapshots and WAL files that contain Memgrap's data in a recoverable format.
+In that directory Memgraph periodically generates snapshots and WAL files that contain Memgraph's data in a recoverable format.

 Making a backup of a Memgraph instance would consist of simply copying the data directory.
 This is not possible to do without additional help because